A complete introduction to tags in Studio 5000 Logix Designer

 An Output Parameter is used to return data from a program.
 These parameters are passed by value from the program after the program has executed.

 An InOut Parameter is used to exchange data with a program by reference.
-This means that the data can be read and written and can be updated as the program is being executed.
+This means the data can be read and written and can be updated as the program is being executed.